-The Apache Kafka event receiver subscribes to a user-defined topic on a user-configured Kafka broker.
-Then the messages published to that topic are received by the Kafka receiver and forwarded to the WSO2 product engine.
-This feature is donated by Andres Gomez Ferrer.
-For more information, see Apache Kafka documentation.
+The Apache Kafka event receiver reads the tail of a given file and inputs that to the WSO2 product engine.
+This feature is donated by Andres Gomez Ferrer .
+For more information, go to Apache Kafka documentation.

 Set up the below prerequisites to start configuring an Apache Kafka event receiver.

 - Download Apache Kafka server.

 - Configure WSO2 CEP by adding relevant jars to support Kafka transport.

 - Start the Apache Kafka server.
 For more information, see Apache Kafka documentation.

 For instructions on creating an Apache Kafka event receiver, see Configuring Event Receivers.